Singapore by MRT: The Downtown Line, Chinatown to Bukit Panjang

 fullsizeoutput_636d

-Beyond its historic buildings, Telok Ayer is known for its hip cafes and restaurants — and because it sits right at the edge of the CBD (Central Business District), they’re always crowded.
+Beyond its historic buildings, Telok Ayer is known for its hip cafes and restaurants — and because it sits right at the edge of the CBD (Central Business District), they’re always crowded during the work week.

 Downtown